Pretoria: Proposed change of name

 On 26 May 2005 the South African Geographical Names Council (SAGNC), which is linked to the Directorate of Heritage in the Department of Arts and Culture, approved changing the name of Pretoria to Tshwane, which is already the name of the Metropolitan Municipality in which Pretoria and a number of surrounding cities are located.
 Although the name change was approved by the SAGNC, it was not approved by the Minister of Arts and Culture, who at the time requested further research on the matter.
 Should the Minister approve the name change, the name will be published in the Government Gazette, giving the public opportunity to comment on the matter.
 The Minister can then refer that public response back to the SAGNC before presenting a recommendation before parliament for a vote.
 Various public interest groups warned that any name change would be challenged in court, should the minister approve it.
-The long process involved makes a name change less likely.
+The long process involved made a name change less likely.

-The Tshwane Metro Council has advertised "Africa's leading capital city" as Tshwane since the SAGNC decision in 2005.
+The Tshwane Metro Council had advertised "Africa's leading capital city" as Tshwane since the SAGNC decision in 2005.
 This has led to further controversy, however, as the name of the city had not yet been changed, and the council was, at best, acting prematurely.
 When a complaint was lodged with the Advertising Standards Authority (ASA), it ruled that such advertisements are deliberately misleading and should be withdrawn from all media.
 Despite the rulings of the ASA, Tshwane Metro Council failed to discontinue their "City of Tshwane" advertisements.
 As a result, the ASA requested that Tshwane Metro pay for advertisements in which it admits that it has misled the public.
 After refusing to abide by the ASA's request, the Metro Council was banned from placing any advertisements in the South African media that refer to the capital as Tshwane.
-ASA may still place additional sanctions on the Metro Council that would prevent it from placing any advertisements in the South African media, including council notices and employment vacancies.
+The ASA could still place additional sanctions on the Metro Council that would prevent it from placing any advertisements in the South African media, including council notices and employment vacancies.